 But to me the most important

-consideration is accuracy and completeness, not format.
+accuracy and completeness.
 I want to be able to rely

 upon my map!
-So accuracy and completeness for hikers is what will guide my
+So accuracy and completeness for hikers guides my

 Currently I consider the Wilderness Press map the least accurate and

-least detailed, so would recommend it last.
-(Here I refer
+least detailed, so it would be my last choice.
+Here I refer

-to the "2014" map, which eliminated many of the now infamous errors found on the
+to the "2014" map - that eliminated many of the now infamous errors found on the

 The USFS map is